assemblee-virtuelle/LDP-navigator/README.md

 Adapters allow to complete the InMemory core with connection and interoperability capabilities.
 Browsing on topics, not yet loaded in the instance, is comparable to dereferencing.
 Adapters are cumulative and assigned with constructor config or ``setAdapters()``.
 They are called in the order of the array passed as parameters.
 An instance of ldp-navigator with or without adapters is used in the same way.
 The adpaters will allow to look for data outside the memory of the instance and to persist them to return them later without depending on the life cycle of the instance.
-When LDPNavigator needs to resolveById (diret call, dereference, get...), it try to resolve in memory.
-If data is not in memory, adapter try to ResolveById in order of array.
+When LDPNavigator needs to resolveById (direct call, dereference, get...), it try to resolve in memory.
+If data is not in memory, adapter try to resolveById in order of array.
 If an adapter resolve subject, upper adapter persist method are called.

+### specification
 Two methods can be implemented in an adapter : resolveById, persist
-### resolveById
+#### resolveById
 Search a topic by its id/uri.
-### persist
+#### persist
 persist a subject to find it at the next resolveById.
 Have to support json-ld specification (`@context` and `@id` or `@graph`);